Grow like a pro!

 This is a tip specifically for indoor growers.
 Lighting is an essential element of marijuana growth, as it makes a substantial difference in the quality and quantity of the crop.
 If you are growing Blue Dream outdoors in the right climate, you should have no concerns.
 Just remember that it will flower in a subtropical or Mediterranean climate in October.

-As an indoor grower, you can cultivate Blue Dream any time as long as you have the right temperature, humidity, and light settings in your grow room.
-New growers often forget that it’s the darkness that makes all the difference in a plant’s grow cycle.
-The length of time that your Blue Dream is exposed to unfettered dark periods will dictate when it transitions from vegetative to flowering stage.
+As an indoor grower, you can cultivate Blue Dream anytime as long as you have the right temperature, humidity, and light settings in your grow room.
+New growers often forget that it’s the darkness that makes all the difference in a plant’s growth cycle.
+The length of time that you expose Blue Dream to complete darkness will dictate when it transitions from vegetative to flowering stage.

-As a rule of thumb, your Blue Dream seedlings should receive 16-24 hours of light and clones need 18-24 hours a day.
+As a rule of thumb, your Blue Dream seedlings should receive 16-24 hours of light, and clones need 18-24 hours a day.
 During the vegetative stage, make sure your plants are on an 18-6 light schedule, which changes to 12-12 during flowering.
-In fact, your Blue Dream plants will not start to flower until you routinely expose them to the 12 hours of light, 12 hours of dark schedule.
+Your Blue Dream plants will not start to flower until you routinely expose them to the 12 hours of light, 12 hours of dark schedule.
 At this point, they respond as if the fall season is about to come and enters the flowering stage.

 If you don’t provide adequate light, your Blue Dream plants will begin stretching upwards in a desperate search for blue light.
 This results in slender plants that lead to a small harvest.
 As a result, we recommend using grow lights with a full spectrum of UV rays.
 Poor lighting choices include high-pressure sodium (HPS) lights, as they don’t have the correct level of blue light (they only possess a maximum of 4% – one-third of the minimum requirement of 12%).

 7 – Wait 9-10 Weeks for Blue Dream to Flower Indoors